 The phone interview is a popular recruiting method.
 Many companies start the job interview process with a telephone interview to speak with candidates who looks good on paper.
-It’s usually a brief 10 to 15-minute call for hiring managers to learn more about you to determine if they want to bring you in for an in-person interview.
+It’s usually a brief 10 to 15-minute call for hiring managers to learn more about you to determine if they want to bring you in for a face-to-face interview.

 As a candidate, your job is to get yourself to the next round of interviews.
 Even though a telephone interview sounds easy enough, don’t take it lightly.
 Treat it like an in-person interview, do your homework and be prepared to answer any type of question about your skills, experience, career path, and desire to win the job.